benlacey57/EthicalHackingScripts/README.md

 ## Installation

+This script is intended to be run inside Parrot or Kali Linux installations where most of the tools are already installed.

 ### Prerequisites

 - Python 3.8 or higher
 - Linux-based environment (recommended)
+- Python venv (Virtual Environment Manager)
 - Required tools installed on the system:
   - **Nmap**
   - **Gobuster**